Sylvexia/personal_research/12-3_slide.md

 00000000000096e0 T posit8es3_add
 ```

+---

 # Linking to get to end to end

 - Now we did the following in wrapper:
 	- Compiled file to object file.
 	- Get the -l and -L from previous compilation test.
 - Same as we did in `onnx-mlir`, now we try to compile end-to-end.

+---

+# Linking to get to end to end

 - Command: (mnist_post.cpp is user driver code)
 	- `export LD_LIBRARY_PATH=/custom_posit/lib:$LD_LIBRARY_PATH`
 	- `onnx-mlir -EmitLib --enable-posit --n-bits=8 --es-val=2 mnist_model.onnx -o mnist_posit -L/custom_posit/lib/ -lposit_c_api_custom`